Do Cats Feel Love?

 Well, Shiloh got in that box, and she lay beside those kittens as if they were her own.
 She licked them, she stopped them from running away, and she slept beside them.
 She wasn't biologically capable of nursing, but she did everything else.
 She provided care while Jo went to the bathroom or went for a walk.

 Do you believe animals are capable of emotions?

 That's Cat Love

-Living with my cats has given me an opportunity to watch them day in and day out.
-To observe them and study them regularly.
+Living with my cats has given me an opportunity to watch them day in and day out and to observe them and study them regularly.
 I have seen many different emotions: anger, frustration, sadness, pleasure, and yes, love.
 Cats don't give affection to anyone that is handy, and they don't think only of themselves.
 They bestow the gift of affection on those who have earned their trust, and some of them lavish it generously.
 They do more than merely care for their babies: they hug them, and they purr in contentment when holding them.
 My cats hug each other, and they hug me.
 In my books, that is a wonderful kind of love: that, my friends, is cat love, and that is a big reason as to why I am a cat lover!

 This article is accurate and true to the best of the author’s knowledge.
 It is not meant to substitute for diagnosis, prognosis, treatment, prescription, or formal and individualized advice from a veterinary medical professional.
 Animals exhibiting signs and symptoms of distress should be seen by a veterinarian immediately.